 Alcohol and drugs are known for causing you to feel isolated and depressed about your life choices.
 You will look back and feel shame for stealing the money out of your mom’s purse, lying to your friends, and sitting back and watching you kill yourself.
 Living in recovery allows you to begin to forgive yourself for the harm you caused, teach you to love yourself again, and help you follow your dreams for a better, brighter future.

 Relapse can become a part of your journey to recovery, but it doesn’t have to be.
-Suffering a relapse is when you were abstinent for a certain period of time from drugs and/or alcohol and use again.
-To prevent a relapse, it is a good idea to seek out individuals who have suffered a relapse and are back in recovery, working a solid 12-step program, and learn from their mistakes, so you don’t make your own.
+Suffering a relapse is when you were abstinent for a certain period from drugs and alcohol and use again.
+To prevent a relapse, it is a good idea to seek out individuals who have suffered a relapse and are back in recovery, working a solid 12-step program, and learning from their mistakes, so you don’t make your own.

 If you end up relapsing, don’t be too hard on yourself because everybody makes mistakes.
 Sometimes, you need that learning experience to identify with your triggers to avoid relapse in the future.
 A trigger can be something as simple as walking into an old gas station where you used to pick up drugs or buy alcohol, driving past a house you used to hang out at, or running into an old friend you used to get loaded with.
 When relapse occurs, you will establish your boundaries and learn from your mistakes, so you don’t have to suffer a relapse again.

-In the midst of your recovery, it may not have occurred to ask others what happiness means to them.
+It may not have occurred during your recovery to ask others what happiness means to them.
 As part of the 12- step program, it’s important to learn how to combat relapse with happiness.
 You will get several different suggestions on preventing relapse, such as; working the steps, going to meetings, and staying connected to your higher power.
 Make sure to try them out, see what makes you happy, and make a routine out of it.
 Taking these three steps one day is suggested for a positive and happy life in recovery.

-Remaining grateful is a quality you need to grasp at the beginning of your recovery to deal with the stressors of life that could trigger a relapse.
-Gratitude is something beautiful, reminding you to be thankful for the little things.
-Practicing gratitude starts with setting aside time for reflection, prayer, and meditation.
+Remaining grateful is a quality you need to grasp at the beginning of your recovery to deal with life stressors that could trigger a relapse.
+Gratitude is beautiful, reminding you to be thankful for the little things.
+Practicing gratitude starts setting aside time for reflection, prayer, and meditation.

 Remember to always be of service.
 When going to a meeting, hold the door open before the meeting and greet each person with a hug.
-This will show other recovering addicts you are serious about your recovery and build a solid foundation of friends, true friends who will always be there to lift you in hard times.
+Interacting with those around you will show other recovering addicts you are serious about your recovery.
+You can build a solid foundation of true friends who will always be there to lift you in hard times.
 Building personal relationships will help you grow spiritually and remind you that being sober is the best choice you could have ever made.

 Because you are growing in your recovery by practicing kindness, you will begin to feel comfortable enough to help a newcomer, who is also in early recovery, fighting for their life.
 Greet them at the door and ask to take them to coffee after the meeting.
 Share with them your experience, strength, and hope.
 Give away what was freely given to you, watch them grow in their recovery.
 This will allow you to remain hopeful on your own, reminding you anything is possible.

-Growing in recovery will teach you where your strong points are; your strengths.
+Growing in recovery will teach you your strong points and your strengths.
 You can show strength in every aspect of your life; progress, not perfection.
 A great quality to have is self-acceptance.
-Remind yourself of that qualities and sharing them with another recovering addict.
+Remind yourself of that qualities and share them with another recovering addict.

-Self-acceptance is something you will learn throughout your journey, but also something that you’ll never conquer.
+Self-acceptance is something you will learn throughout your journey and something that you’ll never conquer.
 Even people who are not battling addiction struggle with accepting themselves the way they are.
 That said, recovering addicts tend to be more sensitive on this topic, putting the risk for relapse at high.

 Accept that you have the disease of addiction, accept that you need to apply the 12-steps in your life because without them, you would be dead, accept and flaunt the person you have become, and sobriety will do wonders.